monkeywoora/monkeywoora.github.io/_pages/about.md

 ## Biography

-Mr. Chongyu Chang is currently an Master of Science student in Computer Science at City University of Hong Kong (Dongguan).
+Mr. Chongyu Chang is currently an Master of Science student in Computer Science at City University of Hong Kong System.
 Prior to that, he received a B.E. degree in Electronic Information Engineering from Beijing University of Technology in 2024.

 ## News

-I am genuinely looking forward to the Ph.D. position in the 26Spring / 26Fall / 27Spring , if you have any suggestions, feel free to email me.
+I am genuinely looking forward to the Ph.D. position in the 26 Spring / 26 Fall / 27 Spring , if you have any suggestions, feel free to email me.

 ## Mailbox

 I just set my protonmail as the hyperlink leads.
 If you are preferred to use educational mailbox, you might as well send emails and possibly carbon copied with my protonmail mailbox.

-My educational mailbox is : 72403895 [at] cityu-dg [dot] edu [dot] cn
+My educational mailbox (temporary) is: 72403895 [at] cityu-dg [dot] edu [dot] cn

 ## Call for collaboration